MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hcm-fixed-comp-empl.md

 > [!NOTE]
 > The functionality that's noted in this article is available as of Microsoft Dynamics 365 Human Resources version 10.0.39.

-**HCM Fixed Compensation employee entity**

-This article describes the Job type entity (payintv1hcmcompfixedemplentities) for Dynamics 365 Human Resources.
+This article describes the HCM Fixed Compensation employee entity (payintv1hcmcompfixedemplentities) for Dynamics 365 Human Resources.

-Physical name: mserp_payintv1hcmcompfixedemplentities
+Physical name: mserp\_payintv1hcmcompfixedemplentities

 ## Description